-- 15. The proposed budget for 2015/16 includes savings which have been carefully considered to ensure the Commissioner and Force can meet the financial challenges they face whilst continuing to focus on their core principles, as set out below: - Police and Crime Plan Delivery; - Prioritise Neighbourhood Policing; - Improve performance; and - Address local priorities. - 16.
-Whilst maintaining the above principles, £16.2m of budget savings have been identified for 2014/15.
-Further budget savings of over £24m have been built into the updated MTFS for 2015/16 and 2016/17 to meet the challenging financial position and to ensure the impact on frontline policing is minimised. - 17.
-In 2015/16, the savings will be realised by a combination of: - Rationalisation of Estates and new operating model of 3 Area Commands - A reduction in police officers through natural wastage, with a programme of recruitment to protect the frontline; - A reduction in police staff through natural wastage and targeted Voluntary Redundancy Scheme (VRS). - ICT transformation - Scrutiny of non pay costs throughout the Force - Identifying opportunities for collaboration and / or strategic partnerships - 18.
-In addition to the Force led savings, the Commissioner has scrutinised the OPCC budget and also intends to save £1.0m in 2015/16 based on a further review of office costs and new ways of working with partners.
+- 28 Force budget savings in 2015/16 of £15.2m have been identified in the following areas: - Rationalisation of Estates and new operating model of 3 Area Commands - A reduction in police officers through natural wastage, with a programme of recruitment to protect the frontline; - A reduction in police staff through natural wastage and targeted Voluntary Redundancy Scheme (VRS). - ICT transformation - Scrutiny of non-pay costs throughout the Force - Identifying opportunities for collaboration and / or strategic partnerships - 29 Delivery of the above is being progressed through the Force Programme of Change with work being well developed in all areas.
+Underpinning this change was a restatement that there was no change to core Neighbourhood Policing principles.

-The proposed budget ensures that resources are directed towards achieving the Police and Crime Plan and the Commissioner's objectives.
+- 30 2015/16 will also be underpinned by some additional use of the General Reserve to ensure that the wider structural change that is likely to be required from 2016/17 is properly considered prior to implementation.
+Alongside, the strands of the new 3 Command model, with hubbed resources and the greater and better use of technology will ensure that further changes towards the end of the MTFS minimises the impact on communities and victims. - 31 Work to deliver future change will therefore include the following: - Wider departmental reviews - Review of shift patterns - Reviews of specific functional areas including Communications and Custody - 32 In addition to the Force led savings, the Commissioner has scrutinised the OPCC budget and also intends to save £1.0m in 2015/16 based on a further review of office costs and new ways of working with partners. - 33 The proposed budget ensures that resources are directed towards achieving the Police and Crime Plan and the Commissioner's objectives.
 The Police and Crime Plan is reviewed by means of the force strategic assessment and public consultation by the Commissioner.
 Engagement with local communities had identified that objectives within the current Local Policing Plan are broadly correct.
 The 2015/16 Police and Crime Plan will be considered by the Police and Crime Panel in February.